What's the price of a veterinary website?

 An example: we helped a client develop a site with a well known hosting company and required two new databases added to meet the necessary requirements.
 The initial project was not demanding on the server so the 'package' was adequate and cost effective but as soon as it began to grow and develop to meet the business needs it was no longer viable to remain at that ISP.
 There were in fact many alternatives, none offered such a good introductory deal but were more cost effective when the website needed a higher level of service.

 With this you should find a 'Ball-Park' figure.
 Sounds easy?
-Well for sites that do not place heavy demand on systems or have customized or bespoke ground-up applications written today one can find a relatively safe estimate.
+Well for sites that do not place heavy demand on systems or have customised or bespoke ground-up applications written today one can find a relatively safe estimate.